EMT vs. Cosmetologist License FAQ

 Put simply, the comparison to paramedics dodges rather than answers the fundamental question here: Do aspiring cosmetologists face training requirements that outstrip legitimate public health and safety justifications and that may serve only as a barrier to entry—and a significant debt burden?

-When evaluating any license, that is the most important question: whether its restrictions are essential to protecting public health and safety.
+When evaluating any license, the most important question is whether its restrictions are essential to protecting public health and safety.
 It is heartening to see licensing proponents agree public safety is key to justifying licensing—but all too often they answer the question with assertions that have no foundation in data, research or reality.